 |15 to 16 years||Year 11||Key Stage 4||10th Grade (Sophomore)|

-The table above is for guidance only and shows USA school years compared to UK years and grades.
+Our ‘grades to years’ table above is for guidance only and shows USA school Grades compared to years and Key Stages in England.
 Please DOUBLE CHECK the above data on an official education website before you rely upon it for any purpose.
 It may be inaccurate or may have been superseded since we last checked it.
+(We have been emailed by a visitor to this page and advised that Wales has an identical Key Stage system to England but have found conflicting information on the internet.
+Can anybody point us towards a definitive guide to the Key Stage structure in Wales?).

-For further information and facts on the US school grades and education system, visit the most excellent and knowledgeable Wikipedia for a detailed description of the United States' Education System.
+For further information and facts on grades in America and the US education system, visit the most excellent and knowledgeable Wikipedia for a detailed description of the United States’ Education System.

-For further details of the UK's National Curriculum Key Stages take a look on www.gov.uk.
+For further details of English National Curriculum Key Stages take a look on www.gov.uk.